hamsterhq/hamster/README.md

-Hamster is a parse.com like BaaS
+Hamster is a simplistic parse.com like BaaS.In less grand words, it provides a REST interface to mongodb for CRUD operations plus some helper functions.